simulogics/airlinesim-docs/content/docs/beginners-guide/cabin-configuration/index.md

 Before you can hit the skies, you need to equip your aircraft with a cabin and configure its seat layout - regardless of whether you own new or used machines.
 Let's see how it's done!

 {{< hint info >}}
-**Cargo Airlines**
+**Info**
-Please note: This step does not apply if you want to operate cargo aircraft.
+This step does not apply if you want to operate cargo aircraft.
 Though it's not the best, there is a default configuration already installed in all of your new aircraft.
 {{< /hint >}}

 ## Using the Cabin Editor